-All attorneys general are wrestling with the myriad of challenges inherent in the nation’s increased diversity.
+All attorneys general are wrestling with the myriad challenges inherent in the nation’s increased diversity.
 Cutting across all areas of state law enforcement, attorneys general are dedicated to protecting all residents through their office’s law enforcement mandate by making sure that all state agencies comply with the law and by safeguarding the immigrant communities' access to public services.

 See also: Diverse Communities Initiative